 Walking through a German village decorated for Weihnachten (Christmas) is amazing.
 The houses look like traditional gingerbread houses.

-The Christmas Markets are well-stocked with all kinds of German Christmas foods such as Christmas Stollen (fruitcake) and Lebkuchen (gingerbread) as well as wood carvings and decorations for the Weihnachtsbaum (Christmas tree).
+The Christmas Markets are well-stocked with all kinds of German Christmas foods as well as wood carvings and decorations for the Weihnachtsbaum (Christmas tree).

-As well, it's time to either make or buy an Advent wreath or Adventskranz in German.
+It's also time to either make or buy an Advent wreath, aka Adventskranz.
 This is made of evergreen twigs and decorated with pine cones, little red mushrooms, and ribbons.

 There are four candles: the first one is lit on the last Sunday in November, and then another candle on each successive Sunday before Christmas.

-After the evening Church service, the candles (lights) are lit, a bell is rung, and the children are allowed to enter into the room to behold the tree . . . and the presents hidden underneath!
+The children are finally allowed to enter into the room to behold the tree . . . and the presents hidden underneath!

 The room is filled with all kinds of fragrances.
 Plates of Christmas cookies, marzipan, chocolates, and Christmas stollen are accompanied with bowls of fruits.